clusterlib/clusterlib/doc/user_guide.rst

 How to avoid re-launching queued or running jobs?
 -------------------------------------------------

+- show how to use :func:`clusterlib.scheduler.queued_or_running_jobs`
+- show how to generate unique name

 How to avoid re-launching already done jobs?
 --------------------------------------------

-Using the storage module or joblib.call_and_shelve
+Using the storage module or the joblib.call_and_shelve

 A full fledge scikit-learn example